What is Stage 5 to 7 of the RIBA plan of work?

 At stage six of the project, the building will be complete and the focus will shift to fixing any issues that arise and making sure that all tasks are completed in order to conclude the contract.

-To ensure the successful handover of a building and to ensure that it will perform as planned, it's important to consider the Plan for Use Strategy carefully.
-Handover activities may take place during Stage 5, in order to make sure objectives are met.
-The end of Stage 5 should be defined as when the Practical Completion certificate is issued: the point where the building can legally be occupied.
+To ensure the successful handover of a building and to ensure that it will perform as planned, it’s important to consider the plan for use strategy carefully.
+Handover activities may take place during stage 5, in order to make sure objectives are met.
+The end of stage 5 should be defined as when the practical completion certificate is issued: the point where the building can legally be occupied.
 However, it is acknowledged that some handover activities need to happen before this date and continue after it.
-These include activities like preparing a Building Manual to help the client move in.
-We do our best to make sure buildings are performing properly so your project can succeed.
+These include activities like preparing a building manual to help the client move in.

 As they usually do after you’ve had a new home built, the contractor needs to perform an evaluation of the property once the renovation is complete.